glenveegee/jmespath-edit/INSTALLING.md

 import App from './App';
 import registerServiceWorker from './registerServiceWorker';

-// jmespath-tester is the name of our made up Web Component that we have
+// jmespath-edit is the name of our made up Web Component that we have
 // published to npm:
-import { defineCustomElements } from 'jmespath-tester/loader';
+import { defineCustomElements } from 'jmespath-edit/loader';

 ReactDOM.render(<App />, document.getElementById('root'));
 registerServiceWorker();